What is Wildcrafted Sea Moss? Is it Good for Our Planet?

 What is the alternative to Wildcrafted Sea Moss?

-Taking a responsible approach to farming our Oceans is something that all of us need to aspire to supporting.
+Taking a responsible approach to farming our Oceans is something that all of us need to aspire to support.
 It is only when unsustainable operations do not have your money coming to them that they will cease to exist.

 This is not about declaring war on any businesses or the wholesale shutting down of unsustainable operations.
-It is a longer term application of pressure to apply environmentally friendly changes.
+It is a longer-term application of pressure to apply environmentally friendly changes.

 We want to see the current sea moss businesses change what they do.
 You most likely have your preferred supplier, and that’s fine.
 But if they aren’t doing the right thing by the Planet, then it’s your responsibility to decide if you wish to continue to support them.